13 Generative Adversarial Networks

 • You need to transfer styles or transform between domains (e.g., converting sketches to realistic geological cross-sections).

 GANs can be harder to train than other generative models (VAEs, diffusion models).
-Mode collapse (the generator produces only a few types of output) and training instability are common challenges.
+Mode collapse (the generator produces only a few types of output) and training instability are common challenges; switching from the original log loss to LSGAN, WGAN, or WGAN-GP almost always helps when problems arise.

-• Porous media reconstructionMosser et al. (2017) used DCGANs to generate 3D micro-CT-scale porous media samples that match the statistical properties of real rock samples, enabling rapid generation of representative geological volumes for flow simulation.
+• Porous media reconstructionMosser et al. (2017) used DCGANs to generate 3D micro-CT-scale porous media samples that match real rock statistics, the first widely cited demonstration of generative deep learning on subsurface microstructure.

-• Geostatistical inversionLaloy et al. (2018) used a spatial GAN as a geological prior for inverse problems, generating training-image-consistent geological models during inversion.
-This allows the inversion to stay within geologically realistic model space.
+• GAN-based geological priors for inversionLaloy et al. (2018) established the spatial GAN as a training-image-consistent prior for geostatistical inverse problems, allowing inversion to stay within geologically realistic model space.

-• Stochastic seismic inversionMosser et al. (2020) combined GANs with seismic inversion, using the generator as a geological prior to produce multiple subsurface models consistent with both seismic data and geological knowledge.
+• Stochastic seismic inversionMosser et al. (2020) combined a GAN prior with seismic inversion to produce ensembles of subsurface models consistent with both seismic data and geological knowledge.